 We combine knowledge and techniques from all sub-fields of chemistry with inspiration from biological systems, and take a physical chemistry approach to analyzing the complex behaviors of dynamic, nanoscale systems.
 We currently focus on experimental work, but intend to introduce simulation studies in the future.

 We currently focus on the following directions:

 1. Nanoscale reaction control – metal nanoparticles (NPs) are excellent catalysts, but can we control their activity?
 What role do the nanoparticles’ stabilizing ligands play?
 What about their microenvironment?
-Can we engineer the surroudings of the particle to tune its activity?
+Can we engineer the surroudings of the particle to tune its activity, and even better, its selectivity?
 We seek to answer these questions, for both static and responsive structures.

 3. Non-equilibrium transport – accurate nanoscale control requires transporting nanobots and cargo.
 Biological systems use asymmetric structures and potentials to produce transport, using a ratchet mechanism.
 Synthetic ratchets can transport particles ranging from micron-scale beads to individual electrons, and are a fascinatingly rich and complex field of study.
 We develop new techniques to explore these systems, and discover how to use them for applications such as energy harvesting and particle sorting.

 A flashing ratchet – an asymmetric potential, oscillated at the right frequency, can transport particles, even though there is no overall bias